LUMS-WIT/NEST-Pakistan/README.md

 ## Objectives
-The overall objective of this project is: to reinforce global climate change mitigation efforts by supporting the work of Asian researchers and experts on national and sectoral greenhouse gas emissions modelling.
-This is done by strengthening capacity building for GHG emissions modelling and exchanging best practices and know-how between leading EU and Asian modellers working closely with the government
+The overall objective of this project is: to reinforce global climate change mitigation efforts by supporting the work of Asian researchers and experts on national and sectoral greenhouse gas emissions modeling.
+This is done by strengthening capacity building for GHG emissions modeling and exchanging best practices and know-how between leading EU and Asian modelers working closely with the government

 ## Table of contents